diogotcorreia/master-thesis/docs/02-individual-plan.typ

 abstract most of these complexities away, while allowing focus to be placed on the specifics of the problem at hand.

-The tool should be able to find all the dangerous constructs found in @rq-causes-consequences[] and, ideally, perform validation automatically.
+The tool should be able to find all the dangerous constructs compiled in @rq-causes-consequences[] and, if possible, perform validation automatically.
 To ensure this, a set of artificial benchmarks will be written and then the tool will be run against them, revealing initial results regarding its accuracy, which will then be validated by the results obtained through @rq-widespread[].

-== @rq-widespread[] Widepreadness and Exploitability of Class Pollution
+== @rq-widespread[] Prevalence and Exploitability of Class Pollution

-Equipped with the tool from @rq-tool-design[], it can now be run against various different Python libraries and applications in order to determine how widespread class pollution is.
+Equipped with the tool from @rq-tool-design[], a more comprehensive evaluation can now be conducted by running it against various different Python libraries and applications in order to determine how prevalent class pollution is.

-The first step is picking which libraries and applications will be analyzed.
+The first step is deciding on which libraries and applications will be analyzed.
-To ensure a representative sample of various different packages, a selection of 3000 packages will be downloaded from #link("https://pypi.org/")[PyPI], the largest Python repository.
+To ensure a representative sample of various different packages, a selection of 3,000 packages will be downloaded from #link("https://pypi.org/")[PyPI], the largest Python package repository.
 These packages will be sourced from three different cohorts:
-- the 1000 most downloaded packages in the last month;
+- the 1,000 most downloaded packages in the last month;
-- 1000 packages picked randomly from the 1001-9000 most downloaded packages in the last month;
+- 1,000 packages picked randomly from the 1,001-9,000 most downloaded packages in the last month;
-- the 9001-10000 most downloaded packages in the last month.
+- the 9,001-10,000 most downloaded packages in the last month.

 It is theorized that less frequently downloaded packages could be undergo less rigorous testing and scrutiny, therefore having a higher probability of being vulnerable to class pollution, hence the emphasis on testing less popular packages.
-These numbers are subject to adjustments if they are found to not be appropriate for the timeline of the project.
+In any case, these numbers may be subject to adjustments if they are found to not be appropriate for the timeline of the project.

 Additionally, some other applications not available on PyPI or otherwise with lower download counts could also be tested if they are deemed relevant in the scope of this project.

-Finally, the obtained results will then be used to draw conclusions inductively and generalize widepreadness and exploitability to the entire Python ecosystem.
+Finally, the obtained results will then be used to draw conclusions inductively and generalize prevalence and exploitability to the entire Python ecosystem.

 == @rq-cmp-pp[] Comparison to Prototype Pollution

 With this research question, the aim is to compare the results obtained from @rq-causes-consequences[] and @rq-widespread[] with prior work on prototype pollution, such as #cite(<ghunter>, form: "prose") and
-#cite(<pp-yinzhi-cao>, form: "prose"), and reach a conclusion on which one is more prevalent.
+#cite(<pp-yinzhi-cao>, form: "prose"), and reach a conclusion on how prevalent and exploitable
+they both are.

-To achieve this, both quantitative and qualitative properties will be taken into account, such as what percentage of packages are vulnerable, how easy it is to exploit, and how severe the consequences are.
+To achieve this, both quantitative and qualitative properties will be taken into account, such as what percentage of packages are detected to be vulnerable, how easy it is to exploit, how severe the consequences are, and how these numbers differ depending on the popularity and size of each package.

 Furthermore, given what is already known by class pollution (i.e., pollution requires the use of `getattr` followed by `setattr`), it is hypothesised that this Python vulnerability will be